libra/website/docs/reference/glossary.md

 * A **leader** is a validator node that proposes a block of transactions for the consensus protocol.
 * In leader-based protocols, nodes must agree on a leader to make progress.
-* Leaders are selected by a function which takes the current [round number](https://fb.quip.com/LkbMAEBIVNbh#ffYACAO6CzD) as input.
+* Leaders are selected by a function that takes the current [round number](https://fb.quip.com/LkbMAEBIVNbh#ffYACAO6CzD) as input.

 ### Libra (The Currency)